+Yesterday was the first anniversary of giving up (OK, totaling) our family car.
 To mark the occasion: a tally of our accomplishments, followed by an announcement of our plans.

 We reduced our driving by two-thirds compared to our average in recent years.
 We drove 90 percent less than the average US family of our size and income.
 We drove about 2,500 miles—about 7 miles a day on average—in Flexcars (mostly), carpools that went out of their way to pick us up (often), and borrowed cars (occasionally).

 We burned 80 percent less gasoline in our car-less year than in the previous year, slashing our emissions of greenhouse gases.
 We reduced our gasoline consumption more than our driving, because many Flexcars are hybrids.

 We walked and biked much more than before.
 Our fitness improved.
 We’ll live longer.

 We saved between $1,500 and $4,000.
 We spent about $6,000 on the year of living car-lessly (details below).
 Compared with what we would have spent to replace our old Volvo with a different used car, we saved about $1,500.
 Compared with buying a new hybrid like the ones Flexcar rents us by the hour, we saved more than $4,000.
 (The first-year depreciation—the loss in resale value—on a new Prius is almost $6,000 and the total first-year costs are almost $13,000!)

 We’re more aware of our surroundings in our walkshed.
 This is a practical benefit: we know what’s nearby.
 It’s also a plus in terms of mindfulness: I remember my son Peter calling on his cell phone from his first bike ride home along a particular route—a route we’d driven since his early childhood.
 Incredulous and dismayed, he exclaimed, “Dad!
 There’s a really big hill!”
 His tone of voice implied, “Where did it come from?!”
 When you’re strapped into the back of a moving car, hills are an abstraction, not a reality that you feel in your muscles.

-Other car-free or low-car households wrote from every major city in the Northwest—and from much further afield too—about their own years (in some cases many years) of living car-lessly.
+Other car-free or low-car households wrote from every major city in the Northwest—and from much farther afield, too—about their own years (in some cases, many years) of living car-lessly.
 One neighbor has started walking to work rather than driving.
 A fellow parent has been walking her kids to and from school every day.
 Another couple that we know has begun sending their kids to school by bicycle when the weather’s nice: three miles each way.
 And we hear stories of families that have begun taking the occasional outing by bus.
 It’s not exactly a mass movement.
 But it’s something.

 It all sounds so good, you might assume we’re committed to car-lessness for the long haul.
 But we’re not.
-Drum roll . . .
-We’re undecided.
+Drum roll… We’re undecided.

 The logistics get pretty elaborate (thanks to the first of my five vacation lessons).
-And more of the logistical nightmares fall on Amy than on me, which isn’t fair.
+And more of the logistical nightmares fall on my wife Amy than on me, which isn’t fair.
 She shoulders more of the burden, because she does more of the family errands—shopping, transporting kids—than I do.
 And her work as a roving self-defense teacher takes her to more out-of-the-way places at transit-unfriendly hours.

 So we’re making no promises that we’ll stay car-less another year or forever.
-Still, we’re not rushing to the dealership either.
+Still, we’re not rushing to the dealership, either.
 We’re taking it one month at a time.

 One thing’s clear: we can envision what a future might be like in which car-lessness is more commonplace.
-The more car-less and low-car families emerge, the easier it’ll be to live well as one, because most of the problems we’re experiencing are classic challenges that face early adopters.
+The more car-less and low-car families emerge, the easier it’ll be to live well as one, because most of the problems we’re experiencing are classic challenges that early adopters face.
 As more people shed one (or more) vehicles, transit and taxi service will improve.
 Traffic will diminish, improving life for those of who live with “no box.”
-Walkshed maps, complete with loo coverage, will become readily available.
+And Walkshed maps, complete with loo coverage, will become readily available.
 Car-sharing, car-hopping, and high-tech hitch-hiking will catch on and spread—thinning the ranks of parked vehicles and filling the seats of moving ones.
 Transportation will become something we buy by the trip, rather than by the vehicle—with the result that we will end most “default driving.”
 Above all, the political demand for complete, compact communities—the kinds of places where cars are accessories to life and not its organizing principle—will become irresistible.
 It’s a vision of the future that keeps us inspired.
-We’re just impatient to get there soon.
+We’re just impatient to get there.

 Maybe if lots of other people join us, we’ll feel moved to make a longer commitment.
 If we stay car-less, will you join us?
 Will you shed a vehicle?

-Appendix: boring calculations, estimates, and explanations
+Appendix: Calculations, estimates, and explanations

-- $400 on filling others’ tanks when we carpooled or borrowed a car (that’s far more gas than we burned but we like to contribute toward other costs, because cars operate in a gift economy),
+- $400 on filling others’ tanks when we carpooled or borrowed a car (that’s far more gas than we burned, but we like to contribute toward other costs, because cars operate in a gift economy),

-Some of these expenses—such as the cell phones and the “walking around money”—had big side benefits, but I’ll include them in this tally anyway.
+Some of these expenses—such as the cell phones and the “walking around money”—had big side benefits, but I include them in this tally anyway.
 I estimated the cost of buying, fixing up, and maintaining a 10-year old Volvo station wagon using information at Edmunds.com and the Way to Go website.

 Our eldest son, 19-year-old Gary, is taking a year off before college.
-He’s been splitting his time between home and a house nearby where he stays with friends.
-And he’s been borrowing a pickup from a friend much of the time and driving it just about everywhere he goes.
+He’s been splitting his time between home and a house nearby, where he stays with friends.
+And he’s been borrowing a pickup truck from a friend much of the time and driving it just about everywhere he goes.
 So you could argue that the family driving and emissions tallies that I reported above are artificially low.
 Amy and I don’t have a car, but Gary had nearly full-time use of a gas-guzzling pickup for most of the winter.